nycmeshnet/nycmeshnet.github.io/blog/_posts/2016-04-10-nsm5-install.md

 **Powering two from one adapter**

 If you need to install two NanoStations you can simply run a cable from the spare ethernet port to the other NSM5.
-This is called POE passthrough, which is sometimes on by default.
-If not here are the (cryptic) commands to turn it on and off:

-to switch POE passthrough on:

-`echo 8 1 1 > /proc/gpio/system_led`

-to switch POE passthrough off:

-`echo 8 1 0 > /proc/gpio/system_led`
+If the POE is plugged into the secondary port (gateway setup) then the "main" will act as passthrough to the second NSM5.

 **LAN vs WAN confusion**